recursivefunk/how-to-work-with-me/README.md

 **My team**

 Quite simply put, I expect your best.
 If I asked you to be on the team, it means I believe in you and your ability to be excellent and I trust you.
-We have a strong mission and an opportunity to not only help people, but build a great business.
-There's a reason we're among the first people to build a platform like this - it's not easy.
+We have a strong mission and an opportunity to build a great business.
 I need you to:

 - Keep an eye on the big picture
-- Hold each other accountable
+- Hold each other (and me) accountable
 - Always be learning
 - Be generous with your knowledge
 - Give feedback, frequently and respectfully.
 Receive it, gracefully